JirosWorld/JirosWorld-Wordpress-template/Readme.txt

 # JirosWorld Wordpress Template

-**JirosWorld Wordpress template with a slimmed down Bootstrap CSS and slimmed down jQuery**
+JirosWorld Wordpress theme with a slimmed down Bootstrap CSS file and slimmed down jQuery, by Jiro Ghianni.

+See README.md for more info.